-Snow crocuses flowers are aptly named, as they are the earliest of spring flowers.
-Crocus plants can be found bursting into bloom, while snow is still on the ground.
-These hardy flowers begin to grow with a warm spell in late winter or early spring.
+When you see Saffron Crocus bulbs in bloom, you know that Spring will soon be here.
+Also called Snow crocus, they are aptly named, as they are the earliest of spring flowers.
+These plants can be found bursting into bloom, while snow is still on the ground.
+As soon as there is a warm spell in late winter or early spring, they begin to grow.
 If it snows again before they bloom, or during bloom, that’s okay.
 Both the plant and the flowers will be unharmed.
 It only takes a few days of growth, to blossom into the first bright colors of the year.
 This guide on growing Crocus bulbs will show you just how easy, and rewarding, it is to grow them.

 Flowers Bloom: We think of Crocus as an early spring blooming bulb.
 But, some varieties of Crocus bloom in the fall.